SleepyJen/myAmazon/README.md

 If the user clicks "Continue Shopping", the new and updated inventory table is shown.
 ![conclusion](https://github.com/SleepyJen/myAmazon/blob/master/images/4.png)

+If the user clicks 'Exit', then the program as well as the connection exits.

 ### **For the bamazonManager.js page**

 When the js file is ran, the user is given a list to choose from, which contains 'View Products for Sale', 'View Low Inventory', 'Add to Inventory', 'Add New Product', and 'Exit'.